Welcome to today's edition of the Rush 24-7 podcast.

 What was the number I saw?

-What was the real it's 20 trillion since the Great Society of 1964 that we've redistributed?
+What was the real, it's 20 trillion since the Great Society of 1964 that we've redistributed.

 Stop and think about it.

-When you look at the Democrats, you listen to them, you hear their policies, hear the president talk about inequality.
+This is what really, issue by issue, day by day, when you look at the Democrats, you listen to them, you hear their policies, hear the president talk about inequality.

 Isn't it the case?